 - Each square on your Swago Board will contain an action item to complete.
 They can be anything from getting a search win, completing a survey, or just visiting one of our popular stores!

 - Once you complete the action item in a particular square the square will change color signifying the action item is complete.

-- You have until 8pm GMT on Monday 15th January to mark off as many squares as possible so use your time wisely.
+- You have until 20:00 GMT on Monday, March 12th to mark off as many squares as possible so use your time wisely.

 - Be mindful of the patterns and their corresponding bonuses located on the right of your Swago Board.
 The patterns will vary in difficulty and bonus value.
 Once you’ve achieved a pattern, the corresponding “Submit” button will light up.
 You can have multiple patterns available for submission, however, you can only submit ONE pattern so choose wisely.

 - Each activity you successfully complete on your Swago Board will give you anywhere from 1-20 spins on the Spin & Win Wheel.
 PLUS, when you submit your board for a bonus you’ll get additional spins.
 The number of spins will depend on the pattern you complete.
 The wheel has all sorts of great prizes that you can win, and each spin is a winner!

 The Spin & Win Wheel will be available all throughout Swago and you have until 118am GMT on Tuesday, March 13th to use all your spins.

 Fill up your board and then submit your pattern to get even more points – if you can fill in the whole board, you get a massive 300 SB bonus!